how do I get my angelfish to breed?

 Changing your tank water frequently removes waste, toxins, and bacteria that accumulate over time.
 This keeps the water quality high and the tank clearer.
 Both of these factors are directly linked to your angelfish’s health.

-Angelfish thrive in tanks with water that is changed 40% or more over the course of a week.
-As such, you should change your water often and in increments of 5%-15% each time
+Angelfish thrive in tanks with water changed by 40% or more over a week.
+Consequently, you should change your water often and in increments of 5%-15% each time.

 It is unlikely that angelfish pairs will breed if 40% or less of their water is unchanged each week.
 Angelfish are not difficult to breed.
-As long as you create a safe, calm environment for them, they will reproduce.
+They will reproduce as long as you create a safe, calm environment for them.